tytydraco/yessleep/out/I_Was_Hired_to_Maintain_an_Old_Mans_Farm_Property.md

 	At this point I was convinced it was God that walked into the shop that morning.
 	For another half hour the two of us discussed what tasks I would be assigned to do around his property.
 His explanations painted a soothing picture of quaint farm life where my only concerns would be mowing lawns, tilling soil, sweeping floors, etc. I began to think of it as a great pause in my life.
 For two summer months I would be fed and housed, away from the world, and I would miss nothing.
 I could catch up in life, get on my feet, and only once I was ready to return would the world keep spinning.
 	As he left, we parted with the agreement to write me a letter with further information within the next few days, and a firm handshake.
 For the first time in years I was hopeful.
 I did not hesitate to leave my rat filled moldy apartment and severe absence of human connection when Mr. Albert Seamore’s letter arrived the following week.

-To my dearest future caretaker, Nathan Wesley:
+“To my dearest future caretaker, Nathan Wesley:
 Hello Mr. Wesley, I pray this letter arrives without delay and finds you well and as eager to start this next chapter as you were the other day.
 If you still are of course, you’re free to arrive anytime from June 28th to August 1st.
 You’re all prepared for your living, however I wasn’t certain about some of your preferences so we can settle some things once you arrive.
 I want you to be as comfortable as possible.
 Specifically, I did not know if you prefer silk or cotton sheets so I bought both.
 Do not worry about your first days being hard, I’ll show you around and introduce the basic aspects of your duties, so you can be comfortable.
-As for directions…
+As for directions…”

 	The letter continues on describing a convoluted twisting path through a hundred miles of woods.

 	Without a car, I took a taxi and, to the begrudging driver, I read the disorienting instructions as we went further down our hour-long journey.
 I’m sure Mr. Seamore would have gladly picked me up and driven back, but I felt guilty at how accommodating he had been already.
 After several wrong turns and a close call with a deer, a stone and wood house began to peek out from between the trees.
 The now miserable driver dropped me off to walk the last stretch.